What is the best method for contacting my instructor?

 If you are receiving accommodations through The Office of Accessibility Services, please contact the office to discuss how those services will be managed for online work.

 Phone: (304) 293-6700

 Will this change to online learning impact my ability to meet my academic requirements?

 With the help of faculty and staff, we will make sure that you continue to meet your academic requirements remotely.
-You will be hearing from deans and professors over the next few weeks outlining the details of your classes, including any experiential learning that may need alternative arrangements.

 I am a veteran studying at WVU.
 Does the move to online classes impact my GI Bill eligibility?

 On March 20, 2020, the President of the United States signed a bill that prevents the VA from making any changes to Post 9/11 GI Bill benefits through the remainder of the calendar year.
 WVU anticipates receiving updated guidance from the VA over the next few weeks regarding all education benefits and the COVID-19 impact.

 What WVU Library services are available online?

 A LibGuide has been created with information related to online classes, accessing library materials, and more.
 We recommend bookmarking it for quick reference.
 Library fines are being waived, so don’t worry if your materials are overdue!

 Research Assistance is available through a variety of channels, including chat, email, and audio- or video-conferencing.